Mark Viduka

-Mark Antony Viduka (/vɪˈduːkə/ vih-DOOK-ə; /hr/; born 9 October 1975) is an Australian former soccer player who played as a centre forward.
-Regarded as one of the best Australian players of all time, he captained the Australia national team at the 2006 FIFA World Cup, reaching the Round of 16, which remains their joint-best performance to date.
+Mark Antony Viduka (/vɪˈduːkə/ vih-DOOK-ə; /hr/; born 9 October 1975) is an Australian former professional soccer player who played as a centre forward.

-During his 16-year professional career, Viduka mostly played abroad for clubs in Croatia, Scotland and England.
+Viduka captained the Australia national team at the 2006 FIFA World Cup, reaching the last sixteen, which remains their joint-best performance to date.
+During his sixteen year professional career, Viduka mostly played abroad for clubs in Croatia, Scotland and England.
 His four UEFA Champions League goals are the most scored in the competition by an Australian player.

 Club career

 Melbourne Knights

 In 1993, Viduka started his professional career in Australia for Melbourne Knights (which up until the 1993 season was known as Melbourne Croatia) and became an Australian international in June of the following year.
 In his two seasons with the Knights, he was top goal scorer in the National Soccer League (NSL) and was twice awarded the Johnny Warren Medal for NSL Best Player of the Year in 1993–94 and 1994–95.
 His time at Melbourne Knights included one NSL title in the 1994–95 season.
 The grandstand at Knights' Stadium, home of the Knights, was renamed the "Mark Viduka Stand" in his honour and paid for with his transfer money.